JFL110/gae-hot-reloader/README.md

 ### Configuration
 Specify the following properties in the 'src/main/resources/reload.properties' file.
 * 'interval-ms' - The number of milliseconds between each scan of the source directories.
-* 'webinf-dir' - The path to the output WEB-INF directory.
+* 'webapp-dir' - The path to the output exploded-war directory.
+* 'webapp-source-dir' - The path to the source webapp directory that contains static resources.
 * 'source-dirs' - Space-separated list of paths to scan for .class files.
 For Eclipse projects this would be '\bin' in the root project folder.

 ### Considerations